nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     operations are called only from within Bin.
   - Cons: Many sections with repeated code since its storage is structurally similar to AddressBook.

-### Allocation/ deallocation/ reallocation feature
+### Allocation/ Deallocation/ Reallocation Feature

 The allocation/ deallocation/ reallocation feature is facilitated by `Allocation`.
 It is an association class of the unique identifiers of a `Student` and a `Room` to which the `Student` is allocated to.
 The `Allocation` association